 Gifts in-kind can include professional services rendered by:

 Let me start out with saying EVERY nonprofit organization and church should have a written policy outlining their guidelines for accepting or NOT accepting in-kind donations.
-If it cannot be used or sold, do not accept it.
+The rule of thumb usually is...if it cannot be used or sold, do not accept it.

-Your donation valuation method will depend on the gift in-kind.
+Your donation valuation method will depend on the in-kind gift.
 Since some of those valuation methods can get really detailed, I will give you a brief overview and provide links to more detailed articles regarding in-kind donation valuation below.

 Donated goods received in bulk from retailers and manufacturers such as a grocery store donating canned goods to your food bank or a retail store donating backpacks to your outreach program...are usually the easiest to value as you can just use the wholesale value of the items.

-Use of property donations such as reduced or free rent should be recorded and measured at fair value.
-If the in-kind donation comes with a promise to continue to allow use of property in the future, you may also need to record the donation as a pledge receivable.
+Use of property donations such as reduced or free rent should be recorded and measured at fair market value.

 Donated services are only recorded if: